Emergency services at scene of fatal crash involving prison truck south of Kawakawa

 The highway is believed to be blocked while the victims are treated and the accident scene cleared.
 Diversions are in place through Ruapekapeka Rd, although police said it was not suitable for heavy vehicles.

-Southbound traffic is being diverted at the intesection of SH1 and SH11 at Kawakawa.
+Southbound traffic is being diverted at the intersection of SH1 and SH11 at Kawakawa.

 Traffic is already starting to back up on both sides of the accident scene.